ambrosus/ambrosus-nop/README.md

 # The Ambrosus Node Onboarding Package
 The Ambrosus Node Onboarding Package (NOP) is a command-line tool which makes it easier for Ambrosus Masternodes operators to register, onboard and operate new nodes on AMB-NET (Apollo, Atlas and Hermes nodes).

 **ATTENTION:** Although anyone will be able to setup a virtual environment and run NOP, the last step (running the masternode application) will require your node to have been whitelisted.
-For this, you must have first [applied via our official form](http://tech.ambrosus.com/apply) and then be formally invited to join an onboarding wave per email.
-Sending us your whitelisting details before you have applied and been invited will simply be ignored at this stage.
+Request will be send automatically at the end of setup script.

 ## Table of Contents
   - **[Overview](#overview)**